Kotlin/api-guidelines/docs/topics/api-guidelines-minimizing-mental-complexity.md

 Error messages should include relevant inputs to help users determine the cause of the failure, as shown above by the error message for usernames that contain invalid characters, which includes the incorrect username.
-An exception to this practice is when including a value in the error message could reveal information that might be used maliciously as part of a security exploit, which is why the error message for the password’s length does not include the password input.
+An exception to this practice is when including a value in the error message could reveal information that might be used maliciously as part of a security exploit, which is why the error message for the password's length does not include the password input.

 Similarly, the `check` function throws an [`IllegalStateException`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-illegal-state-exception/#kotlin.IllegalStateException) if its condition is `false`.
 Use this function to verify the state of an instance, as shown in the example below: